unicef/giga-spatial/docs/index.md

 ## License

-GigaSpatial is released under the MIT License.
+GigaSpatial is released under the AGPL-3.0 License.
 See the LICENSE file for more details.